theodox/theodox.github.io/pelican/content/Maya_callbacks_cheat_sheet.md

     3. partials - especially on top of your own functions - are clean

 Now, even if you follow these rules,  its easy for your functional code and your GUI to get in each other's ways.
 Creating a lot of throwaway functions is busywork, but formatting commands in-line inside GUI code is error prone and hard to read.
 Partials are nice for separating data from layout code, but usually come with annoying extra syntax to hide the callback arguments.

 ### Next Episode...

- Of course if you've been following the [mGui ](https://github.com/theodox/mGui)series you'll know where I'm going.
-(If you haven't, you might want to check [here](http://techartsurvival.blogspot.com/2014/02/pity-for-outcast.html), [here ](http://techartsurvival.blogspot.com/2014/02/rescuing-maya-gui-from-itself.html)and [here](http://techartsurvival.blogspot.com/2014/03/maya-gui-ii-all-your-base-classes-are.html) before continuing).
+Of course if you've been following the [mGUI](https://github.com/theodox/mGUI)series you'll know where I'm going.
+(If you haven't, you might want to check [here](http://techartsurvival.blogspot.com/2014/02/pity-for-outcast.html), [here ](http://techartsurvival.blogspot.com/2014/02/rescuing-Maya-GUI-from-itself.html)and [here](http://techartsurvival.blogspot.com/2014/03/Maya-GUI-ii-all-your-base-classes-are.html) before continuing).
 Next time out I'lll take a look at how you could get to a cleaner separation of concerns like this:

-        import mGui.gui as mg
+        import mGUI.GUI as mg

         def make_box(*args, **kwargs):
             H,W,D = kwargs['sender'].Tag
             cmds.polyCube(h = H, d = D, w = W)

-        def mGuiBoxes():
+        def mGUIBoxes():
             with mg.Window("boxes") as window:
                 with mg.ColumnLayout("col"):
                     mg.Button("sm", label = "small boxes", tag = (2,2,2) )